Asa1349/Game-projects/README.md

 Each game has its own small menu for starting and displaying the score.
 I created the project in 5 days and unfortunately the last game was not finished in time, so only a text screen is displayed.

+## Dapper Dasher
+<br> Training GameDev
+My first experience mit C++. another Runner Game with an implemented score where the Player has to jump over several hazards.

 # Important
 Please note that some of the graphics, music and fonts are licensed and may not be used commercially or without attribution.